Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The SeedProd theme builder editor

-You can now choose the layout that you want to use for your footer.
+You can now choose the layout that you want to use for the footer.
 This allows you to organize your content into different columns.
+For example, you might display your WordPress widgets in columns.

-You can use any layout you want, but for this guide, we’re using a three-column layout.
+You can use any layout you want, but we are using a three-column layout in all our images.

 Choosing a layout for the WordPress footer